vmware/vic/doc/user_doc/vic_admin/vicadmin_status_ref.md

-# Virtual Container Host Status Reference #
+# VCH Status Reference #

-The Web-based administration portal for virtual container hosts, VCH Admin, presents status information about a virtual container host.
+The Web-based administration portal for virtual container hosts (VCHs), VCH Admin, presents status information about a VCH.

-If the vSphere environment in which you are deploying a virtual container host does not meet the requirements, the deployment does not succeed.
-However, a successfully deployed virtual container host can stop functioning if the vSphere environment changes after the deployment.
-If environment changes adversely affect the virtual container host, the status of the affected component changes from green to yellow.
+If the vSphere environment in which you are deploying a VCH does not meet the requirements, the deployment does not succeed.
+However, a successfully deployed VCH can stop functioning if the vSphere environment changes after the deployment.
+If environment changes adversely affect the VCH, the status of the affected component changes from green to yellow.

-## Virtual Container Host (VCH) ##
+## VCH (VCH) ##

-VCH Admin checks the status of the processes that the virtual container host runs:
+VCH Admin checks the status of the processes that the VCH runs:

 - The port layer server, that presents an API of low-level container primitive operations, and implements those container operations via the vSphere APIs.
 - VCH Admin server, that runs the VCH Admin portal.